-The present study comprised of 80 childrenage ranged 1-14 years of lead poisoning f both genders.
-All were informed regarding the study and parental written consent was obtained.
-Permission from schools was also obtained.
+The present study comprised of 76childrenage ranged 1-12 years of lead poisoning of both genders.
+All were informed regarding the study and their written consent was obtained.
+The children were excluded if they required admission or were taking/had taken calcium, zinc or iron supplementation in past two months.

 Data such as name, age, gender etc. was recorded.
 A thorough physical examination was carried out.
 Symptom such as pallor, unexplained fatigue, abdominal pain, constipation or anorexia, deteriorating school performance, and recently acquired irritability or hyperactive behaviour was recorded.
-5 ml venous blood was drawn in ethylene diamine tetra-acetic acid (EDTA) vacutainers.
-Lead level was estimated by inductively coupled plasmaoptical emission spectrometer with microwave digestion system.
-A value of 10 $\mu$ g/dL was considered as the cut-off for elevated blood lead levels (BLLs).
-Hemoglobin estimation was done by Sahli's hemoglobinometer.
+Venous blood was drawn in ethylene diamine tetra-acetic acid (EDTA) vacutainers.
+Lead level was estimated by inductively coupled plasma-optical emission spectrometer with microwave digestion system.
+A value of $10~\mu g/dL$ was considered as the cut-off for elevated blood lead levels (BLLs).Hemoglobin estimation was done by Sahli's hemoglobinometer.
 Results thus obtained were subjected to statistical analysis.
 P value less than 0.05 was considered significant.

-RESULTS Table I: Distribution of patients
+RESULTS Table I Distribution of patients